- Briefing Room

 The Recipient may request advances or reimbursement of costs incurred in the performance hereof as are allowable under the applicable cost provisions not-to exceed the funds currently available as stated herein.
 Requests should be made no more frequently than monthly and must include the certification as required by 2 CFR 200.415.

 Requests for payments by reimbursement will be submitted to the payment office via DELPHI eInvoicing System.
-When requesting reimbursement of costs incurred and credit for cost share incurred, the Recipient will submit supporting cost detail electronically with the SF 270, Request for Advance or Reimbursement to clearly document all costs incurred.
+When requesting reimbursement of costs incurred and credit for cost share incurred, the Recipient will submit supporting cost detail electronically with the SF 270, Request for Advance or Reimbursement or, if construction, the SF 271, Outlay Report and Request for Reimbursement for Construction to clearly document all costs incurred.
 Cost detail includes a detailed breakout of all costs incurred including direct labor, indirect costs, other direct costs, travel, etc. Identify the Federal share and the Recipient's cost share portions as applicable.
 The cost detail should show all the project costs for the period covered by the reimbursement request, and also show all the cumulative-to-date costs.

 The AO or Agreement Specialist reserve the right to withhold processing requests for reimbursement until sufficient detail is received.
 In addition, reimbursement will not be made without AOR review and approval to ensure that progress on the Agreement is sufficient to substantiate payment.
 After AOR approval, the AO will certify and forward the request for reimbursement to the payment office via DELPHI eInvoicing System.